eightBitter/erl2018-linked-data-workshop/uris-marc/activity-instructions.md

 8. Choose File>Save as and save the file as “marc_records.mrc”
 9. You should now have the .mrk and .mrc files in your folder
 ## Step 2: Harvest URIs
-1. Open MARCEdit
+1. Return to the MarcEdit home screen
-2. Click on the MARC Tools icon
+2. Choose MARCNext, then Link Identifiers
-3. Click on the yellow folder icon next to the Input File field and locate the file “marc_records” in the workshop folder.
-You may need to show all file types to see the file.
+3. Click on the yellow folder icon next to the Source File field and locate the .mrc file you created in the previous step
-4. Assign the same file path to the input file, but with a .mrk file extension
+4. Assign the same file path to the Save File, but add an “ld” to the file name and change the extension to .mrk
-6. Confirm that the MarcBreaker function is selected
+5. Under ID Services, select the following check boxes:
-6. Click Execute
+ * AutoDetect Main/Added entry
-7. Return to the folder where you saved your file and open marc_records.mrk
+ * AutoDetect Subject ID
-8. Choose File>Save as and save the file as “marc_records.mrc”
+ * OCLC VIAF
-9. You should now have the .mrk and .mrc files in your folder
+6. Click Process.
+The file should take about 3 minutes to process
 ## Step 3: Explore the results
 1. Return to your project folder and open the file marc_records_ld.mrk
 2. Choose a few records and look at the URIs that have been imported to the $0 of the following fields: